rackerlabs/support-how-to/content/cloud-servers/centos-6-apache-and-php-install.md

 ---
 permalink: centos-6-apache-and-php-install/
-audit_date:
+audit_date: '2016-06-22'
 title: Install Apache and PHP on CentOS 6
 type: article
 created_date: '2011-03-09'
 created_by: Rackspace Support
-last_modified_date: '2016-06-20'
+last_modified_date: '2016-06-21'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

 This article demonstrates how to install Apache and PHP on CentOS 6.
 CentOS 6 comes with Apache 2.2.3 and PHP 5.1.6, and you can install them by using the default CentOS Package Manager, `yum`.
-The advantages of using `yum` (as opposed to installing by using source code) are that you get any security updates (if and when they are distributed) and dependencies are automatically taken care of.
+The advantages of using `yum` (as opposed to installing by using source code) are that you get any security updates (when they are distributed) and dependencies are automatically handled.

 ### Install Apache